 Registration opens in early May.
-Register by June 15 to avoid late fees.
+Register before June 30 to avoid late fees.
 Registration remains open until teams are filled.
 Some teams fill-up before the late fee deadline.
 Register early!

 All players receive a uniform (jersey, shorts, socks).
 Your coach receives team training equipment and soccer balls.
 Fees also pay for fields, referees, field lining, insurance, scholarships, team equipment, soccer goals, nets, and maintenance.